LeoNatan/LNNotificationsUI/README.md

 # **Deprecation Notice**

-This framework is **now deprecated with the arrival of iOS 10**.
+This framework is **no longer under active devlopment**.
 With iOS 10, you can now **display native system notifications inside your app**.
 I suggest migrating to Apple's new API going forward.
-This framework can remain useful for iOS 8 & 9 support, but it will no longer be updated with new features.
+This framework remains useful for iOS 8 & 9 support.
+New features will likely not be implemented, but bugs may be fixed.

 ----